bookworm/vault/README.md

 Lets illustrate this with one of those fancy written examples I'm consistently seeing these days [^1].

 For the sake of our purposes lets imagine your a famous author with troves of groupies.
 Are you imagining?
-One day you decide to make you need to add a list of some other less awesome books by less awesome authors that you enjoy reading so you can sleep calmly knowing how much better you are.
+One day you decide ou need to add a list of some other less awesome books, by less awesome authors.
+You enjoy reading these books so that you can sleep calmly knowing how much better you are.

 The first thing you do is create your self a nice task model.